What is it?

 What should I do if I don’t want to use the Data Retrieval process?

 Use of the Data Retrieval tool is completely optional.
-However, applicants selected for the verification process will be required to use the IRS Data Retrieval Tool OR to request a Tax Return Transcript from the IRS which can later be submitted to the Financial Aid Office.
-Tax Return Transcripts are generally received within 10 business days from the time the IRS processes the request.
+However, applicants selected for the verification process will be required to use the IRS Data Retrieval Tool OR to request a Tax Return Transcript from the IRS which can then be submitted to the Financial Aid Office.

-Applicants who use the IRS Data Retrieval Tool but subsequently change the income information must submit a copy of their paper Tax Return Transcript from the IRS.
+Applicants who use the IRS Data Retrieval Tool but subsequently change the income information must submit a copy of their official IRS Tax Return Transcript.